-Money Laundering, Terrorist Financing and the Proceeds of Crime relation to countering money-laundering and terrorist financing, and to make practical suggestions in that regard.
+Money Laundering, Terrorist Financing and the Proceeds of Crime relation to countering money-laundering, and terrorist financing and proliferation financing, and to make practical suggestions in that regard.

 Purpose: To alert barristers and advocates to their obligations in jurisdictions of the UK, including BSB entities.